bitcoincore-dev/bips.bitcoincore.dev/web/content/324/index.md

-The first is **FSChaCha20Poly1305**, which represents a ChaCha20Poly1305 AEAD, which automatically changes the nonce after every message, and rekeys every 224 messages by encrypting 32 zero bytes[^23], and using the first 32 bytes of the result.
+The first is **FSChaCha20Poly1305**, which represents a ChaCha20Poly1305 AEAD, which automatically changes the nonce after every message, and rekeys every 224 messages by encrypting 32 zero bytes[^22], and using the first 32 bytes of the result.
 Each message will be used for one packet.
 Note that in our protocol, any FSChaCha20Poly1305 instance is always either exclusively encryption or exclusively decryption, as separate instances are used for each direction of the protocol.
-The nonce used for a message is composed of the 32-bit little endian encoding of the number of messages with the current key, followed by the 64-bit little endian encoding of the number of rekeyings performed.
+The nonce used for a message is composed of the 32-bit little-endian encoding of the number of messages with the current key, followed by the 64-bit little-endian encoding of the number of rekeyings performed.
 For rekeying, the first 32-bit integer is set to *0xffffffff*.

     REKEY_INTERVAL = 224